 All this can be a lot, especially to first-time home buyers.
-Buying a house is an investment so you want to be making the right decisions and having a reliable mortgage broker or someone who specializes in key worker mortgages as your advisor might just help you make a successful home purchase!
+Buying a house is an investment so you want to be making the right decisions.
+Having a reliable mortgage broker or someone who specializes in key worker mortgages as your advisor might just help you make a successful home purchase!

 To start off, let’s define what a mortgage broker is.
 In the simplest way, a mortgage broker is the middle man between the client and the lenders.
 Mortgage brokers can help you get the best rates and take a huge load off all the things that you have to do.

 It is a common misconception that mortgage brokers work for lenders but that’s not true.
 Despite their involvement in the process, they do not organize the home loans themselves.

 Now that’s out of the way, it’s time to discuss the actual process that your mortgage broker will help you with:

 ■ Suggest the types of loan suited for you – there two types of loans: conventional and government-backed.
 Under these types there are multiple lenders to choose from and this is where your mortgage broker comes in.
 They will connect you with lenders who they think you can get the best deal with.